Phantom (2015 film): Marketing

 The trailer of the film was released online on 25 July 2015.
 A launch event was held on the same day with the presence of Kabir Khan, Sajid Nadiadwala, Saif Ali Khan and Katrina Kaif.
 A promotional song titled 'Afghan Jalebi (Ya Baba)' was released on 30 July 2015.
 The video was choreographed by Ahmed Khan.
 Other promotional songs, 'Saware' was released on 13 August 2015 and 'Nachda' on 25 August 2015.
 The world premiere of the film was scheduled on the closing night of the Indian Film Festival of Melbourne on 27 August 2015.

 Saif and Kaif have also promoted the film on several Indian reality television shows, including Dance Plus, Jhalak Dikhhla Jaa Reloaded and Indian Idol Junior.
 On 23 August 2015, they made an appearance at the 2015 Pro Kabaddi League Final.

 Soundtrack

 The songs featured in the film were composed by Pritam, with lyrics written by Amitabh Bhattacharya and Kausar Munir.
 The music rights were acquired by T-Series.
-The album was super hit & one of the best album of that year.
-"Afghan Jalebi" became chartbuster & globally very popular.
-It had another version titles "Ya Baba" which was also popular.
-The song "Saware" also became rage among audience & became a chartbuster.